tinacms/tina.io/content/docs/getting-started/backends.md

 +       .then(response => response.json())
 +       .then(json => console.log(json))
 +       .catch(e => console.error(e))
-    },
++   },
   }

   //...
 }
 ```

-Note that this function won't actually save those new values on the server — it is a fake API after all.
+Note that this `onSubmit` function won't actually save those new values on the server — it is a fake API after all.
 But the response will act as if it did.
 This example just puts the response in the console to show what was returned.

 ## Adding Alerts

 While our form is functional in terms of retrieving and saving content, the editing experience could be improved by additional feedback.
 What if the form failed to save?
 Currently, the editor would need to check the console to see that there was an error.

-Let's add a few [alerts](/docs/ui/alerts) to improve this.
+[CMS Alerts](/docs/ui/alerts) are useful for displaying quick, short feedback to the editor.
+Let's add a few to improve the feedback for saving content.

+### The Steps

+1. Access the CMS object through the `useCMS` hook.
+2. Use the `info`,`success`, & `error` methods to trigger alerts with a custom messages.

 **src/App.js**